zodiacg/awesome.rc/vicious/README.md

 Supported platforms: platform independent.

 - Arguments:
-  * takes a table with full paths to agenda files, that will be parsed, as an argument
+  * Takes a table with full paths to agenda files, that will be parsed, as an argument
 - Returns:
-  * returns 1st value as count of tasks you forgot to do, 2nd as count of tasks for today, 3rd as count of tasks for the next 3 days and 4th as count of tasks to do in the week
+  * Returns 1st value as count of tasks you forgot to do, 2nd as count of tasks for today, 3rd as count of tasks for the next 3 days and 4th as count of tasks to do in the week